sxs-collaboration/spectre/docs/MainSite/Installation.md

    ```
    docker run -v SPECTRE_ROOT:SPECTRE_ROOT --name CONTAINER_NAME -i -t sxscollaboration/spectrebuildenv:latest /bin/bash
    ```
    (The `--name CONTAINER_NAME` is optional, where CONTAINER_NAME is a name of your choice.
-If you don't name your container, docker will generate an arbitrary name.)
+If you don't name your container, docker will generate an arbitrary name.  `SPECTRE_ROOT:SPECTRE_ROOT` should be two copies of the path `SPECTRE_ROOT`)
    You will end up in a shell in a docker container, as root (you need to be root).
    Within the container, SPECTRE_ROOT is available and